ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==25 - 23:11== Chai and I played Pokemon Unite then I fixed my portfolio and applied to jobs online.
 Then I pleasured her.
 We were about to clean our room but I said I was tired.
 She said she wasn't in the mood anymore.
 I felt so bad because she snapped at me but I feel like I'm at fault.
 I cried while washing dishes.
 I just wanted to say I'm tired and didn't feel like doing anything.
 But we ended up still cleaning the room, bathing Cheesecake, and buying dinner.
 Then we watched *Sweet Home* episode 4.

 ==26 - 22:40== Chai and I played Pokemon Unite for almost the entire day.
 I still applied to a bunch of other jobs.
 We went to Puregold to buy groceries.
 I finished taking photos of my journal 1 pages.
 I feel like dying, kinda.

+==27 - --== Chai and I played Pokemon Unite in the morning.
+I played Corpse Party (finished chapter 2).
+We took a bath.
+Then I cried myself to sleep while Chai has her back on me.